euabnerdev/euabnerdev/README.md

 # Hello!

 My name is Abner Silva
-- :mortar_board: I'm a Systems Development Analysis student
+- :mortar_board: Graduated in Systems Analysis and Development.
+Postgraduate in Data Science & Big Data Analytics
-- 👨🏽‍💻 Modeling my journey as a Mobile Developer
+- 👨🏽‍💻 Shaping my journey as a Data Scientist and Back-End Developer
-- :books: Currently developing in React Native, Flutter, NodeJS, MySQL, JavaScript.
+- :books: Currently developing in Python, JavaScript, NodeJS, and SQL.
-- 🧠 Sharing studies and tips on Instagram
+- 🧠 Sharing studies and tips on Instagram @euabner.data
-- :earth_americas: From Brasilia, Brazil
+- :earth_americas: From Brasília, Brazil